TheOdinProject/curriculum/nodeJS/authentication/sessions.md

     );
     const user = rows[0];

-    // argon2.verify requires an argon2 hash to compare
+    // argon2.verify requires an argon2 hash as the first argument
     // so we must early return if there is no matching user if (!user) {
       return res.render("login", {